Horticulture

 Please use the General Entry Form and enclose a Stamped SAE

-Entries Close on Friday 1st August 2025
+Entries Close on Friday 31st July 2026

 Benching to be completed by 9.45am.
 Judging commences prompt at 10.00am.

-Judge’s decision is final
+Judge’s decision is final.

 Points will be awarded as follows: 1st 3 points; 2nd 2 points; 3rd 1 point